-TDC was able to map grants by the 22 funders back to specific arts nonprofits.
+TDC was able to map the grants provided by the 22 funders back to specific arts nonprofit recipients.
 The following analyses report on distribution of the 2016 grants by discipline and budget size.

 When the grants were reviewed by discipline, the data show that funding is not proportionately distributed.
 Figure 20 compares the distribution of organizational expenses to the funding distribution by discipline.
 Arts service organizations and history/humanities appear to be receiving disproportionately large portions of support from the 22 funders.
 While history organizations make up 17 percent of arts spending, they received 25 percent of the 2016 grants.
-This finding is even more surprising given that the state's historic preservation grants are not included in the data.
+This finding is surprising given that the state's historic preservation grants are not included in the data.
 On the other hand, community and media organizations receive smaller proportions of the support than their spending percentages.
-Figure 20 also reveals the distribution of funding by HFPG and COA, showing that HFPG in particular provides a substantial amount of its support to history.
+Figure 20 also reveals the distribution of funding by the Hartford Foundation and COA, showing that the Foundation in particular provides a substantial amount of its support to history.
 For its part, COA is focused more on museums and performing arts.